GSG-CF05/ToDoList-saeedmadi/README.md

 - still have my list even if i close the broowser window.

 ## User Stories:
-  - make html components.
-  - make css for html page.
+  - user can create a task.
+  - user can edit task .
+  - user can delete task .
-  - test page to be responsive .
+  - user can update task .
-  - make the functionality of to-do app .
+  - user can delete all tasks .

 ## Live Link : ("");